Extension Publications

 Windbreaks provide many benefits to farms such as reducing energy consumption, controlling odor, protecting buildings and livestock from the elements and improving aesthetics.
 This publication discusses the importance of windbreaks, their design and the best species of trees or shrubs to plant.

 This publication provides a simple guide to creating the famous Aldo Leopold bench, which is perfect for observing and studying wildlife.
 The bench is named for Aldo Leopold, an internationally recognized figure in wildlife conservation and pioneering author and philosopher on environmental ethics and land stewardship.
-This guide provides materials needed in making the Aldo Leopold bench, as well as step-by-step instructions for construction.

 This publication provides a simple guide to creating a backyard box for bats to live in during the spring, summer and fall.
 The guide provides materials needed in making the bat box, as well as step-by-step instructions for construction.